dzackgarza/Notes/Obsidian/zettelkasten/framed.md

 :::

 :::{.proof title="Alternative"}
-Any such a vector field would allow a homotopy between the identity and the [antipodal map](antipodal%20map) on $S^2$, contradiction by basic homotopy theory.
+Any such a vector field would allow a homotopy between the identity and the [antipodal map](antipodal%20map) on $S^2$, a contradiction.
 :::

+> Why is there no such map? #unanswered_questions